 - Repeated, unwanted phone calls: Receiving constant phone calls at all hours of the day, even after you’ve requested them to stop, could qualify as harassment.

-Is Malcom S Gerald Group a Scam?
+Is Malcolm S Gerald Group a Scam?

 They have been around for over 57 years.
 This long history doesn’t exempt them from harassment accusations, but it does confirm their legitimacy.
 According to the Better Business Bureau (BBB), they are a recognized third-party debt collection agency based in Chicago, Illinois.
 However, they have received numerous complaints from consumers regarding their practices.